pikim/blackmagic-hardware/contrib/pikim/README.md

 The filenames are misleading, but were just kept after the conversion from EAGLE.

-## Photos
+### Photos

 ![PCB Top Side](blackmagic_richardeoin_front.jpg "PCB Top Side")
-![PCB Bottom Side](blackmagic_richardeoin_back.jpg "PCB Bottom Side") The errors in the solder stop mask are fixed in the meantime.
+![PCB Bottom Side](blackmagic_richardeoin_back.jpg "PCB Bottom Side") The pictures show the assembled board, which was at that time also an EAGLE design.
+The design files in this repository were converted and fixed (errors in the solder stop mask) after taking the pictures.